-Increasing commercialisation within the Council has been identified as a priority focus from 2022/23.
-A benchmarking exercise is currently being undertaken with other Scottish Local Authorities on fees & charges to ensure the Council's policy with respect to charging for services is in line with levels applied elsewhere and equally to determine whether the introduction of charging for new services may be appropriate.
-The Council income management policy was approved during 2021 and the benchmarking review will also seek to ensure that appropriate cost recovery is in place from the charges levied.
+Increasing commercialisation within the Council has been identified as a priority focus from 2023/24.
+A benchmarking exercise was undertaken with other Scottish local authorities on fees & charges to ensure the Council's policy with respect to charging for services is in line with levels applied elsewhere and equally to determine whether the introduction of charging for new services may be appropriate.
+The Council income management policy was approved during 2021 and the benchmarking review also ensured that appropriate cost recovery is in place from the charges levied.